urbanjost/fpm-gdb/docs/fpm-gdb.md

 and then in the **gdb**(1) command window enter

         b main
-        list
+        info sources
+        info functions
-        b 40
+        b file.F90:routine
         run

-This will set a breakpoint at the beginning of the program, start listing the program, set some other breakpoint and then start running the program
+This will set a breakpoint at the beginning of the program, list the files in scope for debugging, list the procedures, set some other breakpoint in file "file.F90" at top of procedure "routine" and then start running

-**(with optional arguments).**
+**the program (with optional arguments).**

 :   Clicking on "next" would take you to the next breakpoint.